ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 Example, ``TECS_LAND_ARSPD = 15``, ``LAND_PF_ARSPD = 12``, ``LAND_PF_ALT=12``, ``LAND_FLARE_ALT=2``.
-Depending on your slope, mass of aircraft and motor+propellor thrust ability, you're expecting the aircraft to decelerate from 15 to 12m/s airspeed while dropping 10m.
-These are the critical params to adjust to ensure a smooth and slow flare.
+Depending on your slope, mass of aircraft and motor+propellor thrust ability, you're expecting the aircraft to decelerate from 15m/s to 12m/s airspeed while dropping 10m to 2m.
+These are the critical params to adjust to ensure a smooth and slow flare below 2m altitude.

 Flare
 -----